 The Centenary Security department prepares an annual security report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The full text of this report can be located on the Centenary web site at www.centenarycollege.edu.
-You will.
-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, Student Life, Human Resources and the Enrollment Department.
+The full text of this report can be located on the Centenary web site at www.centenaryuniversity.edu.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, Student Life, Human Resources and the Admission Departments.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.
-Campus crime, arrest and referral statistics include those reported to Centenary Security, designated campus officials (including but not limited to directors, deans, department heads, designated HRLO staff, judicial affairs, advisors to students/student organizations, athletic coaches), and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to Centenary Security, designated campus officials (including but not limited to directors, deans, department heads, designated HR staff, judicial affairs, advisors to students/student organizations, athletic coaches), and local law enforcement agencies.